vpra711/vpra711/README.md

 **`🌱 STEM / Explorer 🔭`**

-Hi, I'm an Engineer(specialized in computer science), like to develop and expolre technologies
+Hi, I'm an Engineer(specialized in computer science), like to develop and explore technologies

 big fan of developer tools and how they slove problems